ci-wdi-900/riffy-proposal/README.md

 ### Introduction

-Today you're going to make a little node app OF OUR OWN DESIGN that can take in user input and spit out appropriate output.
-Because we're all node ninjas now!

-### Objectives

-After completing this assignment, you will be able to:

-* Parse command line text to find the arguments you want.
-* Format those arguments if need be.
-* Use `if` statements to branch your code.
-* Output text back to the user.
+Today you're going to plan out a node app of your very own design.
+Just plan!
+But... really plan.

 ### The Basics

 You'll be making a node app that uses `getInput` to take in input and `console.log` to provide output.
 And you get to pick what it does!
-There are some suggestions below, but you can _absolutely_ do something else.
+There are some suggestions at the bottom of this readme, but you can _absolutely_ do something else.
 We'll be presenting these, so put your best foot forward!

-If you need a reminder how to use `getInput`, remember that we can use indices to grab different parts of it.
-Every _space-separated string_ the user writes after `node [filename].js` will be there, _starting at index 0_.
-Importantly, they'll all come in as strings, so if you want booleans or numbers, you'll have to do conversion of one kind or another!
+### Workflow

+Do not fork this repo.
+Simply create your own repo called "riffy-proposal" and craft your plan as the README.md file.

+### Your Planning Process

+What we want for this planning phase is a plan/proposal/outline with the following sections:

+* App Summary - what your app will do.
+Write it as if you're describing it to a lay person.
+Don't care about node or JavaScript; just what your app does for the user.
+Color Cleaver's might be, "Tells the user which colors combine to make their chosen color, or what color the colors they choose combine to make."
+* App Logic - what decisions the app will make based on the user input.
+Color Cleaver's would discuss how it will choose to combine or break apart the user's input based on how many inputs it gets, and that the combination/breaking apart will be based on WHICH color(s) it gets.
+* Stretch Goals - your own ideas for where you could take this app.
+Think of this as the ambitious version of your app.
+For Color Cleaver, it might mean being able to handle non-primary and non-secondary colors, or giving html color codes, or finding colors that work together into a palette.

 ### Some Possible Apps To Make